agunter7/Space_Invaders_Arcade_Emulator/README.md

 8) Download the SDL2 Dev Library folder to the path "C:\Program Files\mingw_dev_lib\SDL2-2.0.12" (or any folder of your choosing if you edit the makefile)

 # Usage
+Target display must be refreshing at 60Hz for the game to play correctly.

 8080 Emulator - Use run.sh

 8080 Disassembler - Use disassemble.sh